kashing1999/notes/AI.md

   2. The error rates on the different iterations are averaged to yield an overall error rate

 ## The v-fold Cross-Validation Method
+- Why just choose one particular 90/10 “split” of the data?
+- In principle we could do this multiple times
-- Randomly partition our full dataset into **v disjoint subsets** (each roughly of size n/v, n = total number of training data points)
+- Randomly partition our full dataset into **v disjoint subsets** (each roughly of size `n/v`, `n` = total number of training data points)
 ```
 // v = 10
 for i in range(10)